 KS Brewer holds a B.A. in Film & Television from NYU’s Tisch School of the Arts.
-She will be a resident artist at ChaNorth this fall, she is currently a participant in Trestle’s Critical Feedback program (2019), and formerly a recipient of Honor USA’s Audience Choice grant (2016), and a finalist for Peripheral Vision’s publication fellowship (2018).
-She has exhibited and performed at numerous venues including Aggregate Space Gallery, Lucas Lucas Gallery, Plaxall Gallery, Superchief, and Flux Factory.
-Her work has been featured in publications including Forbes, Ravelin Magazine, Museé, and Vice show Desus & Mero, and published in Emergency Index Vol. 7 and Aggregate Space Gallery’s First 50 Commemorative Art Book.
-Her work is in the private collections of David A. Plastino and Tony Oursler.
-This fall, she exhibited her second solo show, Doubled Up in Your Image - an interactive, immersive video art installation presented at Filo Sofi Arts, and curated the exhibition STAG: The Illicit Origins of Pornographic Film at the Museum of Sex.
+Honors include Trestle’s Critical Feedback program (2019 - ongoing), the ChaNorth residency (2019), finalist status for Peripheral Vision’s publication fellowship (2018), Honor USA’s Audience Choice grant (2016).
+She has exhibited and performed at numerous venues including Wallplay OnCanal, the Chashama Gala, The Border Project Space, Filo Sofi Arts, Aggregate Space Gallery, Lucas Lucas Gallery, and Flux Factory.
+Her work has been featured in publications including Forbes, Ravelin Magazine, Museé, Vice show Desus & Mero, and Emergency Index Vol. 7.
+She is the curator of the exhibition ‘STAG: The Illicit Origins of Pornographic Film’ at the Museum of Sex.